It takes less than 10 seconds for someone to decide whether to stay on your website

 WHY DO I NEED A COPYWRITER?

-• You are too busy with all the other stuff running a business entails
+• You are too busy with other stuff to do the writing thing

 Need help with your website?